 Sam - Sciences Po - Class of 2023

 Do not overlook or discount international schools.
-By in large they are a bargain compared to US schools.
+By and large, they are a bargain compared to US schools.

 After spending four years competing at the National level in competitive ice dancing, I knew first-hand that there is no sure thing when it comes to results, even if you work hard, have a 93+ GPA, got all 5s on your AP tests, and achieved a top score on the SAT.
 So I applied to a huge variety of schools, including several schools abroad.